-- Students who have been placed into Writing 2-3 will already be enrolled in a section before their advising meeting occurs, and they will choose two other courses around the time slot of their Writing 2-3 course. - Students placed into fall term Writing 5 will elect one Writing 5 section on BannerStudent at the same time as their other two fall term courses. - Students no longer select alternate schedules.
+- Students who have been placed in Writing 2-3 will already be enrolled in a section before their advising meeting occurs, and they will choose two other courses around the time slot of their Writing 2-3 course. - Students placed in fall term Writing 5 will elect one Writing 5 section on DartHub at the same time as their other two fall term courses.

 - Check enrollment sizes and caps for all courses in which your advisee is interested.
 This is important in order to: 1) have a notion of the likelihood of your advisee getting in to his/her desired courses, and 2) plan a balance of courses, so that your advisee isn't taking only large lectures. - Students should plan for alternate scenarios in case they do not get into their preferred Writing 5 section or fall term courses during initial course election.
-In that case, they will need to choose another section of Writing 5, or an alternate course from among those with space available starting at 8 am, September 9. - Use the Faculty Advising Phonebank to call representative faculty regarding courses about which you may have questions.
+A student who did not get in to his/her first choice for Writing 5 or other fall courses will need to select alternate sections/courses during add/drop for entering students on Saturday, September 14, 8am Sunday, September 15, 6pm.
+The selections are first come, first served. - Use the Faculty Advising Phonebank to call representative faculty regarding courses about which you may have questions.

-If a class seems inappropriate they can consider other alternatives.
+If a class seems inappropriate, they can consider other alternatives.
 The choice of their schedule is ultimately their own.
 Refer to the calendars on the Registrar's website for deadlines.